CREDOProject/docs/docs/gettingstarted/00_intro.rst

 One of CREDO's main goal is to build environments that can be shared across researchers.

-At the current state, CREDO offers support for two package managers: pip and apt.
+At the current state, CREDO offers support for three package managers: pip and apt.
 It also supports git, as a means to `clone` other projects.